joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/big-o/lesson-notes/README.md

 ## Learning Objectives

--
+- Introduction to Big O
+- Why do developers analyze Big O?
+- How to identify the Big O of a function

 # Big O Notation

 ![](https://i.imgur.com/AHLnEHd.png)
 image from: https://www.bigocheatsheet.com

-We are going to be introducing more computer science concepts.
+We are going to be introducing computer science concepts.
 These will suit you the best for interviews and further into your career.
-It's important to study and learn them and a number of these concepts are rather complicated and will take time to come together for you.
-Our focus is projects and skills first, rather than focusing on theory.
+A number of these concepts are rather complicated and will take time to come together for you.
+Don't worry if you don't get it right away.
+With time and practice, the pieces will come together.

+Our focus has been projects and skills first, rather than focusing on theory.
 We believe building things is one of the best way to learn to code and become a developer.
-However, it's important to set aside some time to learn core computing concepts so that you can continue to grow as a developer.
+However, it's important to set aside some time to learn core computer science concepts so that you can continue to grow as a developer.

 What may be a little confusing is that we are going to start talking about optimization.
-But as you like remember, one of the biggest pieces of advice we likely have been giving is: Don't optimize too early!
+But as you likely remember, one of the biggest pieces of advice we likely have been giving is: Don't optimize too early!
 This is still true for your work.
 Focus on building first and then optimization.

 Still: what does optimization mean?
 We're going to look at what it means through the lens of Big O this morning.